Sample submission and data retrieval for Mass Spectrometry

 - Fill out a spreadsheet which you upload.
 LabLink provides a sample sheet.
 If there are error messages during upload, information will not transfer to LabLink.
 Save Excel sheets as xls (Office 2003) format; xlsx files may give "I/O error" message.

-- For MALDI, there is a mildly customized sample sheet-users submitting samples to be run the the Mass Spectrometry lab need to complete all fields.
+- For MALDI, there is a mildly customized -users submitting samples to be run the the Mass Spectrometry lab need to complete all fields.
 A note on the purpose of the data is often helfpul and also complete information on the composition and amount of the current solvent

 - Give sample tubes unique names